Skip to main content

 Dallas Robotaxi & Robot Injury Claims

 Dallas has become one of the most active robotaxi markets in the United States.
-With multiple companies launching operations in late 2025—including Uber/Avride, Waymo, and Tesla—and more planned for 2026, the Dallas-Fort Worth metroplex is rapidly becoming a proving ground for autonomous vehicle technology.
+With four major operators launching or expanding in 2025—Uber/Avride, Waymo, Tesla, and Lyft/Mobileye—the Dallas-Fort Worth metroplex is rapidly becoming a proving ground for autonomous vehicle technology.
+Combined with Amazon’s massive DFW warehouse network, Dallas-area residents face significant exposure to robotic systems across transportation, logistics, and delivery.

 The Robotaxi Landscape in Dallas